mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

     - image: /img/winningteam.svg
       text: >-
         Leading the Millennial Workforce: Let's face it...we're all not getting any younger!
-In this workshop you will learn to stop playing catch-up with employment fads in an attempt to attract, relate, or retain today's millennial workforce, and start focusing on what really gets their attention, acknowledgment.
+In this workshop you'll learn to stop playing catch-up with employment fads and gimmicks in an attempt to attract, relate to, or retain today's millennial workforce, and start focusing on what really gets their attention, acknowledgment.
+Through proper action planning any organization can attract and retain a millennial workforce on a shoestring budget.
   heading: What Alex Offers
   description: >-
     Alex has an extensive menu of workshops and keynote speeches that he would